baymlab/HMSphages/docs/labprotocols/protocol_04-sampling.md

 4.  + **Solid samples**: scoop sample into tube until approx. the 10 mL mark.
 Be careful not to overfill the tube!

     + **Liquid samples**: Collect up to 45 mL of liquid samples.
 Tightly seal the tube cap.
-5. 📲 Enter for your sample metadata into the [sample collection form](https://forms.gle/QUQop2DdsgYcQZwDA), making note of any interesting details of the sampling location
+5. 📲 Enter for your sample metadata into the [sample collection form](https://forms.gle/iqWd7TLnEMrCstP99), making note of any interesting details of the sampling location
 6. 📸 Photograph the sample location if you can and upload to the form.
-7. Clean the scoopula/tube exterior with ethanol wipes before collecting another sample.
+7. Clean the tube exterior with ethanol wipes before collecting another sample.

 > Sample processing and screening takes much more time than collecting the sample, so try to limit yourself to only the best looking samples.